Robert Duncan (pilot): Subsequent Navy service

 During the Korean War, Duncan was stationed to a jet squadron on the USS Boxer, and cumulatively (with WWII) flew 100 combat missions in a Grumman F9F Panther.
 He retired from the Navy in 1966 with the rank of captain, his final post being commander of the 8th Navy Recruiting Area at San Francisco.
 Duncan was awarded the Navy Cross in 2003, decades after Admiral Chester W. Nimitz had recommended him for the award.

 Post-Navy

 Following his retirement from the Navy, Duncan was the chairman of the board of the Williamson County Regional Airport Authority.

-He died in his birthplace of Marion, Illinois at age 92 and is buried at the Barham Cemetery.
+He died in his birthplace of Marion, Illinois, at age 92.